Born: 1930’s – 2006

-“this is a serious thing, that’s why the lorrkon (hollow log) is made, to make you remember, for many many years.
-You know different tribes all over the world , really from the same people.
+“This is a serious thing, that’s why the lorrkon (hollow log) is made, to make you remember, for many years.
+You know different tribes all over the world, really from the same people.

-That’s why we’re making this lorrkon, we’re afraid we’re going to lose our culture, lose our Dreamtime.
+That is why we are making this lorrkon, we are afraid we are going to lose our culture, lose our Dreamtime.
 We are not book men we are letter-stick men.
-You can’t understand.
-We can’t even understand white mans side.
+You cannot understand.
+We cannot even understand white man’s side.
 Our lorrkin got more power.
 You can read and write your own way.
 We can read and write our own way.
-That’s why we make this lorrkon.
+That is why we make this lorrkon.
 All over the world nobody different family, all the same family.
 One sun, one moon, we live.”

 This speech alludes to the philosophy which Paddy holds dear and which provides the impetus for him to paint.
-Fundamental to this is his abiding belief in the universality of mankind and the power of art as a medium for passing on knowledge.
-In this respect paddy sees all of his painting, whether versions of Rembarrnga myth or interpretations of fact, as a history painting and as an important strategy for passing information on from on e generation to another.
+Fundamental to this is his abiding belief in the universality of humankind and the power of art as a medium for passing on knowledge.
+In this respect Paddy sees all his painting, whether versions of Rembarrnga myth or interpretations of fact, as a history painting and as an important strategy for passing information on from one generation to another.